eduflow/audio.peergrade.th/README.md

 ==================
 A small install-and-run script for streaming audio from OS X to an LG TV over UPnP.

+To run it, open a shell (e.g. Terminal.app), go to this directory on your computer, and type

+    ./run.sh

 The script first installs:

 * Soundflower